gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 - [Introduced][ce-23361] in GitLab 9.1.

-As a benefit of having the [usage ping active](settings/usage_statistics.md), GitLab lets you analyze the user's activities of your GitLab installation.
+As a benefit of having the [usage ping active](settings/usage_statistics.md), GitLab lets you analyze the users' activities of your GitLab installation.
 Under [LINK], when the usage ping is active, GitLab will show the monthly cohorts of new users and their activities over time.